aseichter2007/ClipboardConqueror/readme.md

 first get [KoboldCPP](http://www.github.com/LostRuins/koboldcpp/releases/)
-or for macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //untested a kobold compatible api must be running to use Clipboard Conqueror.
+or for macOS get KoboldAi or anything that hosts a kobold united compatible endpoint for tavern, etc. //untested on mac, linux a kobold compatible api must be running to use Clipboard Conqueror.
 I will supply a sample batch file for loading a model with your settings file after you get kobold dialed in from the launcher.